April 26, 2013 by ebostick1212

 Do–your research.
 Read the contract, no matter what language it is in.
 If you can’t read it, find someone who can help you with the fine print.
 This way you won’t have a landlord barging in on you while you are sleeping because it is ‘written in the contract’

 Do–choose your room mates carefully.
 After living with a couple for six months during my second year of university, I found that they started to consider it their flat, and were slowly inching me out.
 I spent most of my time in my room, as I was unwelcome anywhere else in the apartment, and the girl interpreted this as antisocial behavior.
-This was the girl who subsequently called me the Bad Word.
-She was a gem.

 Do–assert yourself.
 If you are paying for a room, you are entitled to the rest of the common rooms, as well.
 Don’t let anyone ‘claim’ these spots.
 If you want to watch tv in the living room, say so!